anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ### Copy paste the result

-We almost done the only missing part is saving to clipboard for that we are going to use [Hclip](https://hackage.haskell.org/package/Hclip) library.
+We are almost done.
+The only missing part is saving to clipboard.
+For that we are going to use [Hclip](https://hackage.haskell.org/package/Hclip) library.
 It is also not present on Stackage.
 So to use it we need to add it to the list of `extra-deps` in the `stack.yaml` filer: